-Marian Wang is a reporter for ProPublica, covering education and college debt.
-She has been with ProPublica since 2010, first blogging about a variety of accountability issues.
-Her latest stories have focused on how rising college costs and the complexity of the student loan system affect students and their families.
+Marian Wang was a reporter for ProPublica, covering education and college debt.
+She joined ProPublica in 2010, first blogging about a variety of accountability issues.
+Her later stories focused on how rising college costs and the complexity of the student loan system affect students and their families.
 Prior to coming to ProPublica, she worked at Mother Jones magazine in San Francisco and freelanced for a number of Chicago-based publications, including The Chicago Reporter, an investigative magazine focused on issues of race and poverty.

 Dec.
 23, 2013, 2:22 p.m.We review some of 2013's best education-related accountability news.

 Dec.
 3, 2013, 5:39 p.m.The Consumer Financial Protection Bureau announced increased oversight of the companies that act as go-between for student borrowers and lenders.